Frequently Asked Questions

 Well, It depends on the trip you choose:

-For Scenic trips you shouldn’t get wet and normal casual clothes are encouraged, it’s always a good idea to bring a light jacket or sweater as well.
+For Scenic trips like the Snake River float trip, you shouldn’t get wet and normal casual clothes are encouraged, it’s always a good idea to bring a light jacket or sweater as well.
 Your feet might get wet so please keep that in mind and be sure to choose appropriate footwear.
 Scenic trips include complimentary water as well as blankets and ponchos in case of inclement weather.
 Feel free to bring some snacks as well 🙂

-For Whitewater trips, you are sure to get soaked!
+For Jackson Hole whitewater rafting trips, you are sure to get soaked!
 Swimsuits and sturdy footwear are encouraged for this trip, you might even want to consider renting wetsuits or booties from our office to help you stay warm!

 Be sure to check out each trip’s specific web page for more details!